leah-massey/Todo-List-Testing/README.md

 ### To note:
 This is a learning project, with some comments left in for personal reference / feedback

-This project was built without the use of TDD, for reasons of speed, and no testing has been done.
+The focus of the project was to understand event sourcing.
+The project was built without the use of TDD, for reasons of speed, and no testing has been done.
 This is not best practise but for the focus of this exercise is deemed acceptable.

 For similar reasons, there are no architecture diagrams for this project, although [Endpoints.md](src/resources/Endpoints.md) can be viewed to see expected outcomes.